simonzhaoms/spark/spark/README.md

 coordinated by the `SparkContext` object in their driver program and executed by the executors run on worker nodes.
 A driver program can be launched inside (cluster deploy mode) or outside (client deploy mode) of the cluster.
+Supported cluster types are Spark's own standalone cluster manager, Mesos, YARN and Kubernetes.

+### Run Spark Application in a Batch Mode ###

-An Spark application can be [submitted](https://spark.apache.org/docs/latest/submitting-applications.html) by the `"${SPARK_DIR}"/bin/spark-submit` script, then `SparkContext` in the driver program first connects [cluster manager](https://spark.apache.org/docs/latest/cluster-overview.html#cluster-manager-types) (such as Spark's own standalone cluster manager, Mesos, YARN, Kubernetes) to acquires executors on nodes in the cluster, then sends application code and schedule tasks to the executors to run:
+An Spark application can be [submitted](https://spark.apache.org/docs/latest/submitting-applications.html) in a batch mode by the `"${SPARK_DIR}"/bin/spark-submit` script, then `SparkContext` in the driver program first connects [cluster manager](https://spark.apache.org/docs/latest/cluster-overview.html#cluster-manager-types) (such as Spark's own standalone cluster manager, Mesos, YARN, or Kubernetes) to acquires executors on nodes in the cluster, then sends application code and schedule tasks to the executors to run: